icopy-site/awesome/docs/awesome/awesome-crypto-papers.md

 * [Cache Attacks and Countermeasures: the Case of AES](http://cs.tau.ac.il/~tromer/papers/cache.pdf) - Side channel attacks on AES, another view, by Dag Arne Osvik, Adi Shamir and Eran Tromer.
 * [Salsa20 family of stream ciphers](https://cr.yp.to/snuffle/salsafamily-20071225.pdf) - Broad explanation of Salsa20 security cipher by Daniel J. Bernstein.
 * [New Features of Latin Dances: Analysis of Salsa, ChaCha, and Rumba](https://eprint.iacr.org/2007/472.pdf) - Analysis of Salsa20 family of ciphers, by Jean-Philippe Aumasson et al.
-* [ChaCha20-Poly1305 Cipher Suites for Transport Layer Security (https://github.com/pFarb/awesome-crypto-papers/blob/master/TLS)](https://tools.ietf.org/html/draft-ietf-tls-chacha20-poly1305-04) - IETF Draft of ciphersuite family, by Adam Langley et al.
+* [ChaCha20-Poly1305 Cipher Suites for Transport Layer Security (TLS)](https://tools.ietf.org/html/draft-ietf-tls-chacha20-poly1305-04) - IETF Draft of ciphersuite family, by Adam Langley et al.
 * [AES submission document on Rijndael](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf#page=1) - Original Rijndael proposal by Joan Daemen and Vincent Rijmen.
 * [Ongoing Research Areas in Symmetric Cryptography](http://www.ecrypt.eu.org/ecrypt1/documents/D.STVL.3-2.5.pdf) - Overview of ongoing research in secret key crypto and hashes by ECRYPT Network of Excellence in Cryptology.
-* [The Galois/Counter Mode of Operation (https://github.com/pFarb/awesome-crypto-papers/blob/master/GCM)
-](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.694.695&rep=rep1&type=pdf) - Original paper introducing GCM, by by David A. McGrew and John Viega.
+* [The Galois/Counter Mode of Operation (GCM) ](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.694.695&rep=rep1&type=pdf) - Original paper introducing GCM, by by David A. McGrew and John Viega.
 * [The Security and Performance of the
-Galois/Counter Mode (https://github.com/pFarb/awesome-crypto-papers/blob/master/GCM) of Operation](https://eprint.iacr.org/2004/193.pdf) - Design, analysis and security of https://github.com/pFarb/awesome-crypto-papers/blob/master/GCM, and, more specifically, AES https://github.com/pFarb/awesome-crypto-papers/blob/master/GCM mode, by David A. McGrew and John Viega.
+Galois/Counter Mode (GCM) of Operation](https://eprint.iacr.org/2004/193.pdf) - Design, analysis and security of GCM, and, more specifically, AES GCM mode, by David A. McGrew and John Viega.

 #### Cryptoanalysis

 * [Differential Cryptanalysis of Salsa20/8](http://www.ecrypt.eu.org/stream/papersdir/2007/010.pdf) - A great example of stream cipher cryptoanalysis, by Yukiyasu Tsunoo et al.
-* [Slide Attacks on a Class of Hash Functions](https://eprint.iacr.org/2008/263) - Applying slide attacks (https://github.com/pFarb/awesome-crypto-papers/blob/master/typical cryptoanalysis technique for block ciphers) to hash functions, M. Gorski et al.
+* [Slide Attacks on a Class of Hash Functions](https://eprint.iacr.org/2008/263) - Applying slide attacks (typical cryptoanalysis technique for block ciphers) to hash functions, M. Gorski et al.
 * [Self-Study Course in Block Cipher Cryptanalysis](https://www.schneier.com/academic/archives/2000/01/self-study_course_in.html) - Attempt to organize the existing literature of block-cipher cryptanalysis in a way that students can use to learn cryptanalytic techniques and ways to break new algorithms, by Bruce Schneier.
 * [Statistical Cryptanalysis of Block Ciphers](http://crypto.junod.info/phdthesis.pdf) - By Pascal Junod.
 * [Cryptoanalysis of block ciphers and protocols](http://www.cs.technion.ac.il/users/wwwb/cgi-bin/tr-info.cgi/2006/PHD/PHD-2006-04) - By Elad Pinhas Barkan.